oneminutenotes/common/README.md

 event is present, the workflow can be manually triggered via the GitHub API, the GitHub CLI, or the Actions browser interface.
-* `workflow_run` allows you to trigger execution of a secondary workflow after a prerequisite workflow has run to completion—whether it succeeded or f
+* `workflow_run` allows you to trigger execution of a secondary workflow after a prerequisite workflow has run to completion—whether it succeeded or failed